solrevdev/instagram-basic-display/docs/InstagramApi.md

 /// </summary>
 /// <param name="accessToken">An Instagram User Access Token</param>
 /// <param name="mediaId">A valid Media Id</param>
-/// <returns>A Media object or null if an error is caught</returns>
+/// <returns>A Media object or an Exception if an error is caught</returns>
 public async Task<Media> GetMediaAsync(string accessToken, string mediaId) {
 }
 ```

+### Exceptions

+From NuGet version 1.0.6 custom `Exceptions` are thrown whenever Instagram returns a non success `HttpStatusCode`.

+These allow you to `try` and `catch` and handle fails gracefully as well as get an insight into what the issue was.

+Look for `InstagramApiException` `InstagramOAuthException` and the more general `InstagramException`